johnofmars/mm-github-pages-starter/_pages/subclasses.md

 ## Hunter Subclasses

+### Grenade Choices:
+- Skip Grenades, especially with **Shinobu's Vow** Enhanced tracking, are an excellent finisher for Lion hits when the target runs away.

 ### Arcstrider:
 - **Way of the Current (middle tree)**
   - `Tempest Strike` is a slide uppercut with some serious range and AoE damage.
 Will clean up Lion hits well.